InspectorCaracal/ConText/README.md

 *Sound changes, as opposed to phonetic taboos, are handled elsewhere and have not been added yet.*

 ### Writing
-The writing system for your language's phonemes to be written as go in a file in your language directory, named *writing.txt*
+The writing system for your language to be written in goes in a file in your language directory, named `writing.txt`